-THE ESSENTIAL TRAVEL GUIDE TO LIEGE, BELGIUM
+THE ESSENTIAL TRAVEL GUIDE TO: Liège Belgium with Kids

-Liège with kids
+Liège Belgium with Kids

 There was surprisingly a lot to do with the kids in Liège.
-While we only had a few hours in the afternoon, we did manage to see most of it, and make note of the rest for next time we are in the area.
+While we only had a few hours in the afternoon, we did manage to see most of it and make note of the rest for the next time we are in the area.
 Liège really isn’t that far from us, and now that Baby Girl does cry in the car the whole time, little day trips like this aren’t a big deal anymore.

 The aquarium is downstairs and the marine biology museum is upstairs.
 There is a special entrance next to the stairs for access to the elevator, which we used.
-From there, we just parked the stroller in the coat room and let Baby Girl walk around for an hour.
+From there, we just parked the stroller in the coatroom and let Baby Girl walk around for an hour.

 There are approximately 200 species of fish from around the world, held in 50 pools within the aquarium.
 With the Visit Pass, we only paid 1 euro for Munchkin’s entrance fee.
-At 16 euro for the booklet, and 7.50 per adult for the Aqua-museum, the City pass just paid for itself and this was only our first stop.
+At 16 euros for the booklet, and 7.50 per adult for the Aqua-museum, the City pass just paid for itself and this was only our first stop.

 La Navette Fluviale

 The river shuttle was just across the street from the museum, and they were scheduled to arrive in 20 minutes.
-We took a quick break in the stairs, with everyone else, and just watched the river and the people walk by.
+We took a quick break on the stairs, with everyone else, and just watched the river and the people walk by.
 It was a nice break, and the weather was starting to heat up so it was great to catch a little sun while we could.

 Strollers are allowed but they must be collapsed, as the stairs are very narrow and the off-ramp from the main deck is not wide enough for a stroller to roll through.